mmomtchev/magickwand.js/README.md

 ### Experimental `xPack` fully self-contained build

 This project supports the new `xPack` fully self-contained build of [`hadron`](https://github.com/mmomtchev/hadron) - which means that it can rebuild itself without a working C++ environment.
+This build is currently highly experimental and is included mostly for demonstration purposes.
 In this mode, the only requirement is Node.js and `npm` and the project is built using a `clang` `xPack` on all platforms.
-Currently, this build is not the default one, since `conan` support for `clang` on Windows is still far from complete and many delegate libraries are missing on Windows.
 The build can be launched only manually and it is not available when installing the package from `npm`:

 ```shell
 npx xpm install